 This strategy might not be possible every year, but you could also consider bunching your deductions and expenses into alternating years, so that your Social Security income is taxable every other year.
 Consult with a tax professional to be sure you’re following tax laws.

 Money that you pull from your traditional IRA or traditional 401(k) will count as income in the year that you withdraw it and increase your adjusted gross income.
 If you can minimize those withdrawals, or even not withdraw that money at all, it will help you get close to the tax-free threshold.
 Of course, this may not be possible if you’re forced to take a required minimum distribution (RMD) that pushes you over the edge.

 If you’re not forced to take an RMD in a given year, consider taking money from your Roth IRA or Roth 401(k) instead and avoid generating taxable income.

 4. Donate your required minimum distribution

-If you can’t wiggle out of taking your RMD from a traditional IRA, then donate it to charity to get into the tax-free zone.
+If you can’t wiggle out of taking your RMD from a traditional IRA, then consider donating it to charity to get into the tax-free zone.
 The donation could allow you to deduct the amount from your adjusted gross income.
-But in order to be qualified, you’ll have to be eligible for the qualified charitable distribution rule, including being over age 72 and paying the distribution directly from the IRA to the charity.
+But in order to be qualified, you’ll have to be eligible for the qualified charitable distribution rule, including being over age 72, and pay the distribution directly from the IRA to the charity.
 The amount donated cannot be over $100,000 a year.